 The key question is: are you comfortable that the business can weather the storm if there is a problem with cash flow, such as a downturn in revenues or a big outlay?

 Two key performance indicators are revenue and, most importantly, profit margins.

-You need to look at past performance to determine the trend of these key metrics and then try to determine the likelihood that these trends will continue.
+You need to look at the company’s financial statements and past performance to determine the trend of these key metrics and then try to determine the likelihood that these trends will continue.